We Are Crew, Not Passengers!

 General background information (years in education, degree(s), Universities/Colleges attended):

-I have been teaching sciences for fourteen years at both the middle and high school level.
+I have been teaching sciences for twenty-two years at both the middle and high school levels.
 I have recently received my National Board Certification in Science Education.
-I have both my Masters Degree in Education and a degree in Biology from Saint Mary's University of Minnesota.
-I also maintain a current Wilderness First Responder Certification for Polaris Intensives, Adventure, and Fieldwork experiences.
+I have both my Master's Degree in Education and a degree in Biology from Saint Mary's University of Minnesota.
+I also maintain a current Wilderness First Responder Certification for Polaris Intensives, Adventure, and Fieldwork experiences and am CTE Certified in NAtural Resources and Outdoor Recreation Leadership.

 Interests/Hobbies:

-Amateur Homesteading (I live on a small farm in Northwest Fort Collins), Backcountry/ Telemark Skiing, Stand Up Paddleboardiing, Trail Running, Mountain Biking, Wilderness Expeditions, and adventuring with my four year old daughter and husband.
+Amateur Homesteading (I live on a small farm in Northwest Fort Collins), Backcountry/ Telemark Skiing, Kayaking, Trail Running, Mountain Biking, Wilderness Expeditions, and adventuring with my ten year old daughter and husband.

 "Be tough, yet gentle.
 Humble, yet bold.
 Swayed always by beauty and truth.
 Bob Pieh" - Bob Peigh, Voyageur Outward Bound